William Hanna: Early and personal life

-William Hanna was born to William John (1873–1949) and Avice Joyce (Denby) Hanna (1882–1956) on July 14, 1910, in Melrose, New Mexico Territory.
+William Hanna was born to William John and Avice Joyce (née Denby) Hanna on July 14, 1910, in Melrose, New Mexico Territory.
 He was the third of seven children.
 Hanna described his family as "a red-blooded, Irish-American family".
-His father was a construction superintendent for railroads as well as water and sewer systems throughout the western regions of America, requiring the family to move frequently.
+His father was a construction superintendent for railroads as well as water and sewer systems throughout the Western United States, requiring the family to move frequently.

 When Hanna was three years old, the family moved to Baker City, Oregon, where his father worked on the Balm Creek Dam.
 It was there that Hanna would develop his love of the outdoors.
 The family moved to Logan, Utah, before moving to San Pedro, California, in 1917.
 During the next two years they moved several times before eventually settling in Watts, California, in 1919.

 In 1922, while living in Watts, he joined the Boy Scouts.
 He attended Compton High School from 1925 through 1928, where he played the saxophone in a dance band.
 His passion for music carried over into his career; he helped write songs for his cartoons, including the theme for The Flintstones.
 Hanna became an Eagle Scout as a youth and remained active in Scouting throughout his life.
 As an adult, he served as a Scoutmaster and was recognized by the Boy Scouts of America with their Distinguished Eagle Scout Award in 1985.
 Despite his numerous career-related awards, Hanna was most proud of this Distinguished Eagle Scout Award.
 His interests also included sailing and singing in a barbershop quartet.
 Hanna studied both journalism and structural engineering at Compton City College, but had to drop out of college with the onset of the Great Depression.

-On August 7, 1936, Hanna married Violet Blanch Wogatzke (July 23, 1913 – July 10, 2014), and they had a marriage lasting over 64 years, until his death.
-The marriage produced two children, David William and Bonnie Jean, and seven grandchildren.
+On August 7, 1936, Hanna married Violet Blanch Wogatzke, and they had a marriage lasting over 64 years, until his death.
+The marriage produced two children, David William and Bonnie Jean.
 In 1996, Hanna, with assistance from Los Angeles writer Tom Ito, published his autobiography—Joe Barbera had published his own two years earlier.